parse-community/parse-server/SECURITY.md

 All vulnerabilities should be privately reported to us at the following address [security&#64;parseplatform&#46;org](mailto:security&#64;parseplatform&#46;org)

-You can use our PGP public key, which is also uploaded [here](hkp://pgp.mit.edu):
+If you want you can encrypt your email to us by using our PGP public key, which is also uploaded [here](hkp://pgp.mit.edu):

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----